thisguy-cinsea/sba-week8/README-Sample.md

 * from the browser, navigate to the _forked_ project from **your** github account.
 * click the `Pull Requests` tab.
 * select `New Pull Request`

+## Objective

+#### Part 1 - Tables
+* Use your RDBMS to that stores the following tables.
+* The tables should contain the columns from the specification below.
+* You can generate the required tables (without rows) from your entities by using JPA.

+##### Table 1 – Student
+* Column1
+    * Column Name: `email`
+    * Column Data-Type: `varchar(50) not null (PK)`
+    * Column Description: Student's current school email, unique student identifier
+* Column2
+    * Column Name: `name`
+    * Column Data-Type: `varchar(50) not null`
+    * Column Description: The full name of the student
+* Column3
+    * Column Name: `password`
+    * Column Data-Type: `varchar(50) not null`
+    * Column Description: Student's password used to log in

+##### Table 2 – Course
+* Column1
+    * Column Name:
+    * Column Data-Type:
+    * Column Description:
+* Column1
+    * Column Name:
+    * Column Data-Type:
+    * Column Description:
+* Column1
+    * Column Name:
+    * Column Data-Type:
+    * Column Description:

+Datatype

+Name

+Description

+varchar(50) not null (PK)

+email

+Student’s current school email, unique student identifier

+varchar(50) not null

+name

+The full name of the student

+varchar(50) not null

+password

+Student’s password in order to log in

+Table 2 – Course table:

+Datatype

+Name

+Description

+int not null (PK)

+id

+Unique Course Identifier

+varchar(50) not null

+name

+Provides the name of the course

+varchar(50) not null

+Instructor

+Provides the name of the instructor

+Now, insert test/dummy rows in Table 1 and Table 2 using SQL statements.
+Necessary SQL statements will be found here: Student.sqlPreview the document and Course.sqlPreview the document